 10. Shop for the Essentials

-I hope these detox tips have inspired you for a fabulous start to the new year!
+I hope these detox tips have inspired you to have a fabulous start to the new year!
 As much as we love to laze around we need to get back to our daily realities.
 With these tips, you will be back to normal, or better than normal in no time!